sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

       - targets: ["localhost:5068"]
 ```

-After running Prometheus access its default endpoint at `http://localhost:9090`.
+After running Prometheus, access its default endpoint at `http://localhost:9090`.
 On the Prometheus interface it is possible to query metrics using the PromQL language.
-Also, it is possible to view a graphic for the metric over time.
+Also, we are able to view a graphic for the metric over time.

 For exemplification, I'll be sending a request to the `/api/Products` endpoint, every 3 seconds, using Postman.
 Meanwhile I'll be filtering the request duration average in Prometheus for that endpoint, using the PromQL query: